wishrohitv/Project-X/backend/README.md

 # Project-X — Backend

-This directory contains the backend for Project Project-X — a lightweight social-sharing service for posts and meme templates.
+This directory contains the backend for Project Project-X — a social-sharing service for posts and meme templates.
 The backend is built with Flask, SQLAlchemy and provides REST APIs, background tasks, and real-time notifications.

 ## Quick Overview